-Lhermitte’s sign is a short, intense sensation that feels similar to an electric shock passing down the neck and spine and radiating through the trunk and limbs.
+Lhermitte’s sign is a short, intense, electric-shock like sensation that passes down the neck and spine and radiates through the trunk and limbs.
 It is a symptom of multiple sclerosis (MS) but can affect people without MS.

 Some people refer to Lhermitte’s sign as the barber chair phenomenon because it can happen when a person bends their head forward rapidly.

-In this article, we look at why Lhermitte’s sign happens and how it relates to MS. We also discuss the treatment options and explain when someone should see a doctor about this symptom.
+In this article, we look at why Lhermitte’s sign happens and how it relates to multiple sclerosis (MS).
+We also discuss the treatment options and explain when someone should see a doctor about this symptom.

 This damage interrupts the flow of signals across parts of the CNS, resulting in a range of sensory and motor symptoms.

 There are two main causes of Lhermitte’s sign.
 The first is demyelination, which damages the myelin around the nerves.
 The second is hyperexcitability, the increased firing of nerve fibers in the brain.